saphanaacademy/Spatial/ESRI_S4HANA/exercises/sacAnalytics.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sacmod14.jpg">

 You have now completed the step "Creating a SAC Story with a Map" and are done with the whole task of "Creation of Direct Connection to HANA and Analytics in SAP Analytics Cloud".
+You might wish to Save your Story as well.

 You have also completed the entire exercise...congratulations and thanks for following along!